-FICA is the acronym for Federal Insurance Contributions Act.
-The acronym is often used in the U.S. when referring to the combination of the Social Security tax and the Medicare tax.
+FICA is commonly used in the U.S. when referring to the combination of the Social Security tax and the Medicare tax:

 A self-employed person must pay both the employee portion and the employer portion of the FICA tax.